t-sam-diffusion/t-sam-diffusion.github.io/README.md

-This is the repository for project page https://t-sam.github.io
+This is the source code for project page https://t-sam-diffusion.github.io/ .